 For many business leaders, it’s a challenge to ensure that diversity, equity and inclusion (DEI) are considered and consistent across all business activities.
 Ultimately, it’s important for all departments to feel like they are making a difference and to understand that they can make an impact.
 Perfection shouldn’t be the goal but moving forward should be.

-What are the main things we should be considering when building inclusive learning programs?
+What are the main things we should be considering when building inclusive learning programmes?

 1. Is accessibility always being considered?

 Considering your learners’ accessibility needs is crucial to ensure equity because each learner will have individual needs.
 When we accommodate those individual needs so all learners can access the learning, we create equity.
 Learners may have accessibility needs for a variety of reasons, including, but not limited to, disability, illness or accident, and neurodivergence.

 Some learners may not consider themselves to have a disability, but will have certain limitations that affect their experience.
 Many learning and development teams follow The Web Content Accessibility Guidelines (WCAG) to remove many of the barriers that people with accessibility needs face when navigating digital learning.
 Some questions from WCAG you might consider:

 - Is this course accessible without the use of a mouse?

 - Are captions provided for audio content?

 - Is there a proper heading level structure for screen reader navigation?